arahi7860/database-seeding/README.md

 ### Write Data to the Filesystem

-Yesterday, we use the `fs` module to write and read to/from the filesystem.
+Earlier, we used the `fs` module to write and read to/from the filesystem.
 We were able to write simple strings to text files and turn JavaScript objects into JSON strings, writing them to `.json` files.
-This was a cool thing to implement as small pieces of data.
 Let's implement this functionalty into our `fetch()` and write the data we are retrieving to a `.json` file within a Promise.

 Update the code in `getCountries.js`: